+ How do I register for a course?

 Interested seniors should select "other form of payment" when checking out and an enrollment team member will reach out to them for the following information:

 - A copy of your Virginia Driver's License (Please note: According to the Senior Citizen's Higher Education Act: "Senior Citizen means any person who, before the beginning of any term, semester or quarter in which such person claims entitlement to the benefits of this chapter, (i) has reached 60 years of age, and (ii) has had a legal domicile in this Commonwealth for one year" (Code of VA 23-38.55).

-George Mason University Executive and Professional Education, non-credit courses are not currently available for traditional Veterans' educational assistance benefits, however, students who qualify for vocational rehabilitation and employment benefits through the VA may be eligible to use their benefits.
+George Mason University Continuing and Professional Education, non-credit courses are not currently available for traditional Veterans' educational assistance benefits, however, students who qualify for vocational rehabilitation and employment benefits through the VA may be eligible to use their benefits.
 Contact 703-993-2109 for more information and qualification guidelines.

 + Does George Mason University Continuing and Professional Education provide job placement services?

 At this time George Mason University Continuing and Professional Education does not provide job placement services.
 We do encourage students to contact their local employment office for assistance.